isblab/prism/README.md

 ## Installation
 PrISM requires [IMP](http://integrativemodeling.org) to be installed.
-Ensure that the `sampcon` module is also installed (if installing IMP from source: clone `sampcon` from [github](https://github.com/salilab/imp-sampcon/) into its module directory and recompile IMP).
+Ensure that the analysis module [`sampcon`](https://github.com/salilab/imp-sampcon) is also installed (if installing IMP from source: clone `sampcon` from [github](https://github.com/salilab/imp-sampcon/) into its module directory and recompile IMP).

 It also requires a list of python packages that can be installed with the following types of commands: